Social \textit{vs.} individual age-dependent costs of imperfect vaccination

-Depending on the costs of the vaccine for society and for individuals, their interests may not always agree: for a certain range of vaccine efficacy, it may be favorable for society to increase vaccination coverage, but due to the high cost of the vaccine, individuals choose not to be vaccinated, cf. Fig.~\ref{Fig6a} for $\lambda \in (\lambda_{\inf}, \lambda_{\inf}^{\mathrm{bi}})$.
+Depending on the costs of the vaccine for society and individuals, their interests may not always agree: for a certain range of vaccine efficacy, it may be favorable for society to increase vaccination coverage, but due to the high cost of the vaccine, individuals choose not to be vaccinated, cf. Fig.~\ref{Fig6a} for $\lambda \in (\lambda_{\inf}, \lambda_{\inf}^{\mathrm{bi}})$.
 For a different set of parameters it may be favorable for individuals to vaccinate, due to the low vaccine cost, but not be beneficial for society, cf. Fig.~\ref{Fig6b} for $\lambda \in (\lambda_{\inf}^{\mathrm{bi}},\lambda_{\inf})$.
 This situation can be changed by allowing the vaccination costs to be shared.
-For example, in Fig.~\ref{Fig6c}, $\delta$ was chosen such that $\lambda_{\sup}^{\mathrm{bi}}=\lambda_{\sup}$.
+For example, in Fig.~\ref{Fig6c}, $\delta$ was chosen such that $\lambda_{\sup}^{\mathrm{bi}}=\lambda_{\sup}$; i.e., the Nash equilibrium at $p=0$ is socially neutral.
 In this case, individual vaccination is enhanced for lower vaccine efficacy, as compared to Fig.~\ref{Fig6a}.
-Moreover, all Nash equilibrium $p>0$ are in the acceptable social cost region, avoiding individuals choosing to be vaccinated where their choice would increase social costs.
+Moreover, in Fig.~\ref{Fig6c}, all Nash equilibrium $p>0$ are in the acceptable social cost region, avoiding individuals choosing to be vaccinated where their choice would increase social costs.